 - 2 cups semi sweet chocolate, chopped

 - Brown the butter over medium heat, stirring constantly until the butter begins to foam and turns a golden brown, emitting a nutty aroma.
-Make sure you do not over brown the butter.
-This will cause a lot of the butter to evaporate and can dry out your dough.
+Make sure you only brown the butter lightly.
+When butter browns the liquid evaporates off which can dry out your dough.
+As soon as the butter starts to turn brown and smell nutty, take it off the heat to prevent any more liquid from escaping.
 Take butter off the heat and allow to cool.

 - In a large mixing bowl combine the cooled brown butter, brown sugar, and white sugar.
 Beat until mixed together.
 Add in the egg, egg yolk, and vanilla extract.
 Mix well.